Lab Competency Requirements

 Breakdown of the minimum total required hours for each MLS class:

 Students enrolled in this program may (dependent on the program of choice) complete various projects emphasizing workload recording, test method validation, procedure manual evaluation, CAP and CLIA requirements, and instrument selection.
 To complete these projects, the student will need access to procedure manuals, laboratory data, instrument validation data, and on occasion utilize laboratory instruments from the supporting facility.
 Students should not work on these projects as a part of their regular work duties.
-The laboratory competencies may be accessed on the WSU website.

 Minimum Clinical Competency Hours required for each WSU MLS Course: Please note that hours listed are a minimum and that the goal of the clinical experience is for the laboratory mentor to feel comfortable with the student’s performance at the entry level.
 Students must pass the competency checklist in order to be deemed competent and pass their courses.
 If more time is needed than the minimum – the student should expect to spend additional time.
 Competency checklists may be accessed above.